 Bring your boots.
 It's not uncommon to go on a brief vineyard walk, especially when you're being hosted by the winemaker or owner themselves.
 The experience of walking through the vines and learning about the terroir, history, and story of the place is not something you want to miss, so be prepared to get outside, rain or shine.

+Don't fill the whole day with reservations.
 Ever wonder who your favorite winemaker's favorite winemaker is?
 Don't you want to try their wine too?
 I always like to ask for recommendations and leave part of the day flexible.
 If you're doing a full-day trip, instead of stacking three or four reservations back to back, book one or two and let your first stop point you toward the next one.

+Buy the wine.
 Smaller producers don't have massive distribution networks or large e-commerce operations.
 In-person tastings and small wine clubs are the main drivers of their business.
 If you like what's in your glass, buy a bottle — or a few.
 You're supporting a small business, and you get to take home more than just wine.
 You're taking home a story and a connection to the place it came from.

 Beyond just fabulous wine, Danny and Susan Klieman are exceptional hosts.
 They specialize in estate Pinot Noir and Chardonnay with bright energy, beautiful balance, and stunning aromatics.
 Their vineyard just outside of Carlton is among the furthest west and highest elevation in the Willamette Valley, and that shows up in the glass in a way that's hard to explain until you've tasted it.